City of Waynesboro and Augusta County - Route 250 Corridor Improvement Study

 - An online public input survey, released in January 2020, presented the needs and recommendations of the study corridor for public feedback.

-- Results of the survey are being utilized by the study team to develop a preferred improvement alternative, which will be presented at a future public information meeting.
-The study is anticipated to be completed by summer 2020.
+- Results of the survey were utilized by the study team to develop a preferred improvement alternative.
+The study and corridor recommendations were finalized in June 2020.